Visual Adversarial Attacks and Defenses in the Physical World: A Survey: Physically Adversarial Attacks

-CV systems must have optical perception modules, which leave a "loophole" for physically adversarial attacks.
-Adversaries can use the imaging principle of the camera and the characteristics of the image sensor processor to attack.
-Based on existing research, we divide Optical Adversarial Attacks into adversarial lights and disturb camera imaging.
+CV systems require optical perception modules, creating a vulnerability to physically adversarial attacks.
+Adversaries can exploit the imaging principles of cameras and the characteristics of image sensor processors to launch attacks.
+Based on existing research, we categorize Optical Adversarial Attacks into two types: adversarial lights and disturb camera imaging.